Philip Bourke Marston: Life

 He was born in London 13 August 1850, the son of John Westland Marston.

 Philip James Bailey and Dinah Maria Mulock were his sponsors, and the most popular of the latter's short poems, "Philip, my King," is addressed to him.

 At age three, Marston partially lost his vision due to the injudicious administration of belladonna (as a prophylactic against scarlet fever), potentially aggravated by an accidental blow.

 For many years he maintained enough vision to see, in his own words, "the tree-boughs waving in the wind, the pageant of sunset in the west, and the glimmer of a fire upon the hearth;" and this dim, imperfect perception may have been more stimulating to his imagination than either perfect sight or total blindness.

 He indulged, like Hartley Coleridge, in a consecutive series of imaginary adventures and in the reveries called up by music.

 His skills in verbal expression and melody were soon manifested in poems of remarkable merit for his years, and displaying a power of delineating the aspects of nature which, his affliction considered, seemed almost incomprehensible.

 These efforts met full recognition from the brilliant literary circle then gathered around his father.
 Marston was intensely happy for a time in the affection of Mary Nesbit.

 The death of his betrothed from rapid consumption, in November 1871, devastated him, and was the precursor of a series of calamities which may have produced the morbid element in his views of life and nature.

 In 1874, a friend, Oliver Madox Brown, died suddenly.
-In 1878 Marston lost with equal suddenness of his beloved sister Cicely, to whom one of his most beautiful poems is addressed.
+In 1878 Marston lost with equal suddenness his beloved sister Cicely, to whom one of his most beautiful poems is addressed.